 A major strength of our approach is its extensibility.
 New combinators can be added simply by declaring their functional types, and the DDL types and back-end templates of their implementations.
 Furthermore, the system can be extended with new types without altering the underlying framework.
-For example, collections like spatially indexed maps (Spatial), or trees (Tree), and their distributed equivalents (DSpatial and DTree), can be added by simply adding them to a config file (since all types are implemented as sexpressions).
+For example, collections like spatially indexed maps (Spatial), or trees (Tree), and their distributed equivalents (DSpatial and DTree), can be added by simply adding them to a configuration file.
 DArrs can also be extended to support block-cyclic distributions, and ghosting, by adding more function parameters to specify the offsets and bounds.
-In fact irregular (i.e. master/slave) distribution algorithms can also be modeled in a similar way to the "stream of values" (Stm) local storage modes, where type variables identify irregular partition mappings, populated at runtime.
-This extensibility is a clear benefit of this approach over collectionspecific techniques.
+In fact irregular (i.e., master/slave) distribution algorithms can also be modeled in a similar way to the "stream of values" (Stm) local storage modes, where type variables identify irregular partition mappings, populated at runtime.
+This extensibility is a clear benefit of this approach over collection-specific techniques.